terenceylchow124/posenet_minigame/README.md

 # posenet_minigame

 In this project, I develop the interactive web game using ml5.js framework.
 The web camera detect the user face, specifically recognizing the user's noise by trained PoseNet.
-Use have to catch a grey ball falling from top to down.
+User has to catch a grey ball falling from top to down.
 Graphics interactions are implemented using p5.js as a main supported JavaScript library.
 Plese go on https://terenceylchow124.github.io/project2.html for trying our draft demo.